 Going through different iterations, the general structure was good, but it felt empty.
 So to give it life, I tried adding a background, and tested it, which came back positive.
 So I improve more on it, and made the background change every couple of seconds, with a fade-in-out animation.

 Generally, I’m against auto-changing backgrounds and carousels, but in this case, backgrounds didn’t have any value other than visual delight and didn’t hold information, so it was okay.

 The two login buttons, seemed like they are competing for attention.
-So I focused instead on a single Call to Action button, and rely solely on Facebook (because it was what most people used for login and signup), while hiding extra login options under the Log In link below.
+So I focused instead on a single Call to Action button, and rely solely on Facebook (because it was what most people used for login and signup), while hiding extra login options under the Log In link below

 During the first iterations, when users clicked Log In, I used to redirect them to a login page.

-There was two problems with that approach.
+There were two problems with that approach.